-- Except as specified in paragraph 20C, AASB 101 Presentation of Financial Statements, AASB 107 Statement of Cash Flows, AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors and AASB 1048 Interpretation of Standards apply to: - each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - general purpose financial statements of each not for profit entity that is a reporting entity; - each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (da) for-profit private sector entities and not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (eb) other for-profit private sector entities and not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after: - (i) for a for-profit private sector entity 1 July 2021; and - (ii) for a not-for-profit entity [date]; and- - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements. - ...
-9
+- ...
+7 - Except as specified in paragraph 20C, AASB 18 Presentation and Disclosure in Financial Statements, AASB 107 Statement of Cash Flows, AASB 108 Basis of Preparation of Financial Statements and AASB 1048 Interpretation of Standards apply to: - (a) each not for profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) general purpose financial statements of each not for profit entity that is a reporting entity; - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements; - (da) for-profit private sector entities and not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (eb) other for-profit private sector entities and not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after:

-(b) (c)

-AASB 133 Earnings per Share applies to:

-- (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity or that discloses earnings per share; and - (b) for-profit private sector entities that are required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act or disclose earnings per share. - 10 AASB 134 Interim Financial Reporting applies to:

-(a) each disclosing entity required to prepare half-year financial reports in accordance with Part 2M.3 of the Corporations Act;

-- (b) interim financial reports that are general purpose financial statements of each not forprofit entity that is a reporting entity; - (c) each entity that elects to prepare interim financial reports that are, or are held out to be, general purpose financial statements; - (db) interim financial reports of for-profit private sector entities and not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (ec) interim financial reports of other for-profit private sector entities and not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after: - (i) for a for-profit private sector entity 1 July 2021; and - (ii) for a not-for-profit entity [date]; and - (d) each entity that elects to prepare interim financial reports that are, or are held out to be, general purpose financial statements. - ••• - 11A AASB 1023 General Insurance Contracts applies to: - (a) general purpose financial statements of each public sector reporting entity; and - (b) financial statements of each public sector entity that are, or are held out to be, general purpose financial statements;
+- (i) for a for-profit private sector entity -1 July 2021; and - (ii) for a not-for-profit entity [date]; and- - (c) each entity that elects to prepare financial statements that are, or are held out to be, general purpose financial statements. - AASB 133 Earnings per Share applies to: - (a) each not-for-profit entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity or that discloses earnings per share; and - (b) for-profit private sector entities that are required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act or disclose earnings per share. - 10 AASB 134 Interim Financial Reporting applies to: - (a) each disclosing entity required to prepare half-year financial reports in accordance with Part 2M.3 of the Corporations Act; - (b) interim financial reports that are general purpose financial statements of each not-forprofit entity that is a reporting entity; - (c) each entity that elects to prepare interim financial reports that are, or are held out to be, general purpose financial statements; - (db) interim financial reports of for-profit private sector entities and not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (ec) interim financial reports of other for-profit private sector entities and not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards, provided that the relevant document was created or amended on or after: - (i) for a for-profit private sector entity 1 July 2021; and - (ii) for a not-for-profit entity [date]; and - (d) each entity that elects to prepare interim financial reports that are, or are held out to be, general purpose financial statements.

+11A AASB 1023 General Insurance Contracts applies to:

-in respect of annual periods beginning before 1 July 2026.
+(a) general purpose financial statements of each public sector reporting entity; and in respect of annual periods beginning before 1 July 2026.
 However, a public sector entity may elect to apply AASB 17 Insurance Contracts instead of AASB 1023.